RanAwaySuccessfully/marmalade/README.md

 ## Connecting

+If you're running Marmalade on the same PC as the program you want to connect to, then you can use the IP address `127.0.0.1`, which is the loopback IP (always points to your own PC).

+If you're running it on another machine over LAN, you'll need to figure out its IP address and to make sure it is reachable via UDP port that Marmalade is configured to use (see "Config file" section below).

 ### VBridger

-If you have VBridger running on the same computer as Marmalade, then the IP address you need to use is `127.0.0.1`.

-On VBridger, do not select the "MediaPipe" option, instead, select "VTube Studio" and type in the relevant IP address.
+Do not select the "MediaPipe" option, instead, select "VTube Studio" and type in the relevant IP address.
 Even though it says "Connect to iPhone", clicking on that button will connect to Marmalade instead.

+### VNyan¹

+During the first time setup, select Skip when it asks you which options will be used for tracking.

+Go to "Settings", then on the "Tracking" tab, select "Phone / ARKit".
+Choose "VTube Studio" and type in the relevant IP address.

+### VSeeFace¹

+Select any option during the first time setup (this will be overriden later).

+Go to "General Settings" then scroll down to "iFacialMocap/FaceMocap3D/VTube Studio" and set the tracking app to "VTube Studio", then type in the relevant IP address.

+### Warudo

+Marmalade does not support VMC (Virtual Motion Capture Protocol).
+You may try to connect Warudo to another program such as VSeeFace, and have said program connect to Marmalade.

+### Notes

+I haven't tested with other programs yet, but in case it doesn't work or works weirdly, feel free to open an issue and/or feature request.

+¹ During testing, these programs worked best when running using Proton 10.
+You should also install the font arial.ttf by copying it from a Windows installation to the folder `[wine prefix]/drive_c/windows/Fonts/`.
+Your wine prefix folder will vary (the default one is at `~/.wine`).

-## Config File
+## Config file

 **If using a GUI version, you do not need to worry about this file** unless it becomes corrupted somehow, as the UI allows you to edit it seamlessly.
 If using the command line version, you'll need to edit it manually to use the settings that you want.
 It is located right beside the app's executable as `config.json`.